bravocado/nrd-fe-guidelines/readme.md

 What this document is not is a series of explanations as to how front-end technologies work; a basic familiarity is assumed.
 It also does not provide evaluations of the pros and cons of various alternatives unless there is common confusion about which option is best.

-These guidelines have been compiled looking at various previously written guidelines in some sections been directly quoted.
+These guidelines have been compiled looking at various previously written guidelines and in some sections been directly quoted.

 ### Goals